 Growing and harvesting broccoli is one of the more rewarding moments in the vegetable garden.
-If you were able to baby your broccoli through the hot weather and kept it from bolting, you are now looking at several well formed head of broccoli.
-You may be asking yourself when to pick broccoli.
-What are the signs that broccoli is ready to harvest?
+If you were able to baby your broccoli through the hot weather and kept it from bolting, you are now looking at several well-formed heads of broccoli.
+You may be asking yourself when to pick broccoli and what are the signs that broccoli is ready to harvest?
 Read on for more information on how to harvest broccoli.

 Broccoli planting and harvesting are sometimes a bit tricky, but there are a few signs you can look for that will tell you if your broccoli is ready to be harvested.
 Has a Head - The first sign as to when to harvest broccoli is the most obvious; you have to have the initial head.
 The head should be firm and tight.
 Head Size - The broccoli head typically will get to be 4 to 7 inches (10 to 18 cm.) wide when it is time to harvest broccoli, but don't go on size alone.
 Size is an indicator, but be sure to look at the other signs as well.
 Floret Size - The size of the individual florets or flower buds is the most reliable indicator.
 When the florets on the outside edge of the head get to be the size of the head of a match, then you can start harvesting broccoli from that plant.
 Color - When looking for signs of when to pick broccoli, pay close attention to the color of the florets.
 They should be a deep green.
 If you see even a hint of yellow, the florets are starting to bloom or bolt.
 Harvest the broccoli immediately if this happens.